-Lump sum alimonies differ in that the supported former spouse is entitled their payments regardless of remarriage.
+Lump-sum alimonies differ in that the supported former spouse is entitled to their payments regardless of remarriage.
 This means that a supported former spouse could remarry after a divorce and the supporting former spouse would still be required to pay the lump sum alimony.

 Remarriage Vs. Relationship

 In Florida, remarriage signals the end of alimony payments regardless of circumstance.
 However, Florida does not honor common-law marriages.
 This causes complications to arise when a former supported spouse enters a live-in relationship with a new partner.

 Technically, the supporting former spouse may still be required to pay alimony.
 In some cases, the supporting former spouse continues to pay alimony even after the supported former spouse makes symbolic marriage gestures with a new partner.
 This includes exchanging rings or religious ceremonies.

 In order to stop alimony payments after a supported spouse enters a serious relationship, the supporting spouse must prove that this new relationship is providing financial security.
 As you can imagine, this can prove to be difficult once the case enters the court system.

 Alimony payments can give rise to numerous complications once the supported spouse begins a new relationship.
 Even after moving in with their new partner, they can still be eligible for alimony payments.
 On the other hand, a supporting former spouse may attempt to use a new relationship against the supported.
 This could potentially result in an unjust stopping of alimony payment.
 With all the complexities, pursuing alimony changes related to remarriage or a serious new relationship independently is ill-advised.